pr9000/doclang/iso-standard.md

 ## Foreword

 This document was prepared by

 - Peter Staar,
 - Maroun touma,
 - Panos Vagenas and
 - (FILL IN!).

-This International Standard specifies the DocTags format, a universal markup language for representing structured document content with semantic, spatial, and formatting information.
+This International Standard specifies the DocTags format, a universal markup language for representing structured document content with semantic, geometric, and formatting information.

 ## Introduction

 The proliferation of digital documents across diverse formats (PDF, HTML, Word, etc.) has created significant challenges in document processing, conversion, and understanding.
-Current approaches often result in loss of semantic information, structural relationships, or spatial context during document conversion.
+Current approaches often result in loss of semantic information, structural relationships, or geometric context during document conversion.

 DocTags addresses these challenges by providing a minimalist, unambiguous markup format that:
 - Preserves complete document structure and semantics
-- Maintains spatial and layout information when appropriate
+- Maintains geometric and layout information when appropriate
-- Supports complex document elements including tables, formulas, code, nested lists, and charts
+- Supports complex document components including tables, formulas, code, nested lists, and charts
 - Enables lossless round-trip conversion between formats regarding content

 This standard builds upon research in document understanding and is intended to represent the content of a document as accurately as possible while maintaining implementation simplicity.